ROOSTER-fleet-management/rooster_fleet_manager/doc/_source/src/job_manager.rst

 Active Jobs keep track of their own Tasks and updates the Mobile Executor (MEx) on the MEx Sentinel.
 Upon Job completion (succes, cancel, abort) the Job is removed from the Active Jobs list and the MEx is freed and set to STANDBY in the MEx Sentinel.

+..
+JOB MANAGER DOES NOT PUBLISH / SUBSCRIBE
-.. list-table:: Publish / subscribe information
+.. .. list-table:: Publish / subscribe information
-   :widths: 33 33 34
+..    :widths: 33 33 34
-   :header-rows: 1
+..    :header-rows: 1

-   * - Publishes to / Subscribes to
+..    * - Publishes to / Subscribes to
-     - Topic name
+..      - Topic name
-     - Msg Type
+..      - Msg Type
-   * - Publishes to
+..    * - Publishes to
-     - TO DO
+..      - TO DO
-     - TO DO
+..      - TO DO
-   * - Subscribes to
+..    * - Subscribes to
-     - TO DO
+..      - TO DO
-     - TO DO
+..      - TO DO

 The Job Manager provides callable services locally for